justcontrailsNZ/storybook/_posts/2026-3-26-rata-and-the-waka.md

 # 🪓🌳 Rātā and the Waka 🌳🪓

-Rātā was a young chief who wanted to build a waka (canoe) to explore the seas.
-He went into the forest to find a great tree.
-After searching, he found a magnificent tōtara and cut it down.
+Rātā was a young chief with a bold dream.
+He wanted to build a great waka (canoe) – one that could carry his people across the ocean, to discover new lands and bring back treasures.
+He had heard stories of the mighty canoes of his ancestors, and he longed to create something just as grand.

+One morning, Rātā walked deep into the forest.
+The trees rose high above him, their branches weaving together like the roof of a meeting house.
+He searched for hours, pushing through ferns and climbing over fallen logs.
+Finally, he found it – a magnificent tōtara tree.
+Its trunk was wide and straight, its bark silver in the sunlight.
+“This is the one,” Rātā whispered.

+He took his stone adze and began to cut.
+The work was hard, and sweat dripped from his brow.
+But Rātā was strong, and soon the great tree groaned and fell with a thunderous crash that echoed through the forest.

-But Rātā was in a hurry.
-He left the tree where it fell and went home to rest, planning to return the next day.
+Rātā was tired, and the sun was setting.
+“I will finish tomorrow,” he said to himself.
+He left the tree where it lay and returned to his village to rest.

 ---

 ## 🌿 The Forest Strikes Back

-When Rātā returned, the tree was standing again.
+When Rātā returned the next morning, he stopped in shock.
+The tōtara tree was standing again – tall and proud, as if it had never been touched.
 Every branch was back in place.
-Rātā was confused.
-He cut it down again, but the next morning it was whole once more.

-This happened a third time.
-Rātā was angry and determined to stay overnight to catch whoever was undoing his work.
+The leaves rustled in the breeze, almost as if the tree was laughing at him.

+“What trickery is this?”
+Rātā muttered.
+He rubbed his eyes, but the tree remained upright.
+Angry and confused, he took up his adze and cut it down once more.
+This time, he worked even harder, hacking at the trunk until it fell.
+He stayed until the sun dipped below the hills, then went home, determined to return early.

+But the next morning, the tree was standing again.
+Same place.
+Same branches.
+Same leaves.

+Rātā’s face grew hot with anger.
+“Someone is mocking me!” he shouted.
+He cut the tree down a third time, his arms aching, his heart burning with frustration.
+That night, he did not go home.
+Instead, he hid behind a clump of ferns, his eyes fixed on the fallen tree.
+“Tonight, I will catch whoever is doing this,” he whispered.

 ---

 ## 🐜 The Children of Tāne

+The forest grew dark.
+The wind died down, and the only sound was the drip of dew from the leaves.
+Rātā’s eyes grew heavy, but he forced himself to stay awake.

+Then, just before dawn, he saw them.

-That night, Rātā hid and watched.
-As darkness fell, he saw tiny creatures emerge—insects, birds, and spirits of the forest.
-They were the children of Tāne, the god of the forest.
+At first, only a few – tiny insects crawling out from under the bark.
+Then more: birds fluttering down from the canopy, spiders dropping on silken threads, even the spirits of the forest, pale as mist.
+They were the children of **Tāne**, the god of the forest.
+Together, they gathered around the fallen tree.

-They sang a chant and lifted the tree back upright.
-Rātā realised his mistake.
-He had cut the tree without asking permission or performing the proper rituals to honour Tāne.
+They began to sing – a soft, ancient chant that made the air hum.
+As they sang, they lifted the tree, branch by branch, leaf by leaf.
+They fitted the trunk back onto its stump, smoothed the bark, and reattached every twig.
+Within minutes, the tōtara stood whole again, as if it had never been cut.

+Rātā watched from his hiding place, his anger melting into shame.
+He understood now.
+He had not asked permission.
+He had not performed the proper rituals to honour Tāne.
+He had taken from the forest as if it belonged to him alone – and the forest had fought back.

 ---

 ## 🙏 Learning Respect

-Rātā came out of hiding and apologised.
-He asked the forest spirits for forgiveness and performed the proper ceremonies.
-Only then was he allowed to take the tree and build his waka.

-The waka he built was strong and swift, and Rātā became a wise leader who always remembered to respect the forest.
+Rātā stepped out from behind the ferns.
+The forest spirits froze and turned to look at him.
+Their eyes were bright, like stars.
+Rātā bowed his head.

+“I am sorry,” he said.
+“I was proud and in a hurry.
+I forgot to show respect.”

+He knelt beside the tree and spoke a karakia (prayer) – the words his elders had taught him long ago.
+He asked Tāne for forgiveness and promised to never again take from the forest without gratitude.

+The spirits nodded.
+One of them, an old bird with feathers like moss, spoke: “The forest gives, but it also expects.
+Remember this, chief.”

+Rātā stayed in the forest for the rest of the day.
+He gathered stones and built a small altar at the base of the tree.
+He offered a gift – a piece of pounamu (greenstone) from his own necklace.
+Only then did the spirits disappear, and the forest became quiet again.

+---

+## 🛶 The Waka Is Built

+The next morning, Rātā returned with his people.
+Together, they performed the proper ceremonies.
+They thanked Tāne, sang the sacred chants, and asked for the tree’s blessing.
+Only then did they begin to cut.

+This time, the work was joyful.
+The tree seemed to give itself willingly.
+The wood was strong and smooth, and the waka took shape faster than anyone expected.
+When it was finished, it was the finest canoe anyone had ever seen – swift as a dolphin and steady as the land itself.

+Rātā named the waka **Te Ranga-a-Tāne** (The Gathering of Tāne), to honour the forest and its guardians.
+He became a wise and humble chief, and he always taught his people: “Before you take, ask.
+Before you use, give thanks.
+The forest is not ours – we are part of it.”

 ---